bellirumon/Terafort_MyBurgerPlace/README.md

-# Terafort_MyBurgerPlace
+# MyBurgerPlace Rethemed
-The first game I'm working on in Terafort.
-A clone of My Burger Place (Playstore).
+A rethemed clone of MyBurgerPlace (by Ararat Games on Playstore)